 World Press Freedom Day 2015 – AMARC launches an International legal protection program for community broadcasters

 These recent examples show the need of an International legal program for community radios.
 “With this program – commented Francesco Diasio, Secretary General of AMARC – we want to address the legal issues related to community broadcasters with both a proactive and reactive approach.
 The first approach will foster and enhance the policy work to be done with other Civil Society Organizations and policy makers to ensure that frequency planning, technical standards for telecommunications and radio, and development resources are giving a high priority to the needs of civil society.
-D'autre part, the creation of a legal office will support the community media sector under the perspective of access (new broadcasters) and defence (broadcasters in danger)."
+On the other hand, the creation of a legal office will support the community media sector under the perspective of access (new broadcasters) and defence (broadcasters in danger).”

 Community radios are front-line actors in the defense of the right to communicate.
 They remain the guarantors of pluralism, defenders of freedom of information and exchange of ideas.
 Their contribution is crucial for the exercise of freedom of expression and freedom of the press.